-Jazz's RF SOI CMOS process technologies make available many of the features of Jazz's RF CMOS process on Silicon-on-Insulator (SOI) substrates.
+Jazz's RF SOI CMOS process technologies make many of the features of Jazz's RF CMOS process available on Silicon-on-Insulator (SOI) substrates.
 The devices on Jazz's RF SOI CMOS process are further optimized to work with the SOI substrate and deliver higher performance and improved isolation relative to the devices of Jazz's RF CMOS process.
-Jazz currently has RF SOI CMOS process technologies in the 0.18um and 0.13um lithography nodes.
+Jazz currently has RF SOI CMOS process technologies in the 0.18 micron and 0.13 micron lithography nodes.